JudythG/Common-Phrases/README.md

 * Task 5 asks the user to enter a regular expression.
 Each line that regex appears in is displayed to the terminal.

 ### select_poem()
-For now, returns Walt Whitman's 'Leaves of Grass'.
+For now, returns Walt Whitman's 'I SIng the Body Electric'.
 Future development will allow the user to select a poem.

 ### parse_down_tuples(n-grams)
 Rejects snippets (lists of tuples (bigrams or trigrams))